ctsit/data_driven_project_banner/README.md

 module configuration for the Data Driven Project Banner module.
 ```

 The banner text field also supports data piping akin to REDCap Smart Variables, (i.e. `[project_id]` will return the value stored for project id).
 That said, this module uses its _own_ set of replacement fields.
-The variables available for replacement are the column names in the response to the SQL query specified in the _Prebuilt SQL_ configuration option.
+The variables available for replacement are the column names in the response to the SQL query specified in the [**Data to display**](#Data-to-display) configuration option.
 No other values are available to be piped.

+**Note:** This block will be repeated for _every row returned by the query_.
+If your **Data to display** query is expected to return multiple rows, use the fields provided by **Multi Row Response**

 ### Criteria for display